 How do I become separated without a Separation Agreement?

-Easy- you just stop living with your EX (Granted-sometimes that is not so easy).
+Easy- you just stop living with your EX (Granted-sometimes that is not so easy) and stop interacting like a married couple.
 Although you won’t be “legally separated” you are still separated for purposes of NC divorce filing rules, which requires one (1) year of separation before filing for absolute divorce.
 So how do you prove you are separated?
 Change your mailing address on your bills and driver’s license, sign a new lease, and have witnesses prepared to testify in Court you have not lived with your EX for over 12 months.
 Usually, no proof is needed unless your EX decides to contest the date of separation.

 What is the purpose of a Separation Agreement?